 Function Delegated: This text is provided as a reference only.
 Delegates shall only act in full understanding of the delegated statutory power, inclusive of conditions [see below].
 Authority to determine any requirement to amend the rate record for the 5-years preceding the current financial year [s.6.39(2)(b)].
-Statutory Power being Delegated: Local Government Act 1995 s.6.39(2)(b) Rate record Power is originally assigned to: Local Government Statutory Power of Delegation: Local Government Act 1995 s.5.42 Delegation of some pos s.5.43 Limitations on delegation Power Delegated to: Chief Executive Officer Council's Conditions on Delegation: Nil Statutory Power to Sub- Delegate: Local Government Act 1995 s.5.44 CEO may delegate powers and duties to other employees CEO's Sub-Delegation: The exercise of the delegated power does not include the power of delegation Director Corporate Strategy & Performance Manager Finance CEO's Conditions on Sub-delegation: Nil Record Keeping Statement (LGA 1995) s5.46(3) "A person to whom a power or duty is delegated under this Act is to keep records in accordance with regulations in relation to the exercise of the power or the discharge of the duty."
+Statutory Power being Delegated: Local Government Act 1995 s.6.39(2)(b) Rate record Power is originally assigned to: Local Government Statutory Power of Delegation: Local Government Act 1995 s.5.42 Delegation of some powers or duties to the CEO s.5.43 Limitations on delegations to the CEO Power Delegated to: Chief Executive Officer Council's Conditions on Delegation: Nil Statutory Power to Sub- Delegate: Local Government Act 1995 s.5.44 CEO may delegate powers and duties to other employees CEO's Sub-Delegation: The exercise of the delegated power does not include the power of delegation Director Corporate Strategy & Performance Manager Finance CEO's Conditions on Sub-delegation: Nil Record Keeping Statement (LGA 1995) s5.46(3) " A person to whom a power or duty is delegated under this Act is to keep records in accordance with regulations in relation to the exercise of the power or the discharge of the duty."
 The full details of the determination to be recorded in the appropriate rate record.
 Compliance Links Local Government Act 1995 s.6.40 Effect of amendment of rate record Financial Interest Return required - Yes Delegation Administration: Decision Reference 1.
-CE01-06/18 Decision Reference 6.
-Decision Reference 2.
+CE01-06/18 2.
 19/376416 3.
 19/394864 4.
-7. 8.
-9. 12.
-13. 14.
+Decision Reference Decision Reference 6.
+11. 7.
+12. 8.
+13. 9.
+14.